martinsbtp/STPP-Public-Transportation-Planning-tool/README.md

 ---
 <img src="images/confirmreply.png" width="800" />

-Once you've established the facts and come to a conclusion, go to your inbox  and select the complaint by clicking the respond button.
-In future versions, the analyst can use a speech recognition tool to create reply messages.
+Once you've established the facts and come to a conclusion, go to your inbox  and select the complaint by clicking the reply button.
+In future versions, analysts will use a speech recognition tool to create reply messages.

 Use a confirmation screen to review the request and solution or instruct the citizen on how to achieve the objective&nbsp;